It’s been a rough couple of weeks.

 To make a long, sad story short, it wasn’t until that night when the across-the-street neighbor’s bulldog, which had discovered a way out of his fence, came over to my front porch that I surmised what most likely happened.
 The neighbors vehemently denied their dog having anything to do with Jeffrey being found dead in their yard.

 In the days that followed, not surprisingly I shed lots of tears and demanded answers from the neighbors.
-Surprisingly, I found myself yelling angry words at them and stirring up a neighborhood feud.
+Surprisingly, I found myself yelling cuss words at them and stirring up a neighborhood feud.
 I say surprisingly because I thought I was beyond that kind of behavior with all my mindfulness and mental health tools.
 Obviously not.

 While the whole experience has been hell, it has also been a valuable lesson – as most painful things in life are if you let them teach you.
 I’ll tell you what I’ve learned so far.
 (I’m sure there’s more to come.)